amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

           picks the default values at random, but is still valid because it satisfies the required lens type.
 If so, please make it clearer.

-This is correct -- we will clarify.
+You are correct.
+We will clarify.

                                 -------------